alicedoe/unity_memory/readme.md

     - Timer + Count how many cards are flipped
     - Two deck of cards
     - Create an highscore using timer & flip cards and store it into user prefs
+    - Add localization using json files for each langages
 * I need to add several improvements and features this is the next step : add rainbow & sparkles in case of victory / add malus card : pick it up and all the card are shuffle or add bonus card : 3 same card to find but only one time etc ...

 ## License